Dsap5131/poker/README.md

 # Poker
 Hello Reader!
 Welcome to my passion project of Poker!

-I am full-time Healthcare Data Product Analyst and a part-time graduate student at Northeastern Unviersity pursuing a Master's degree in Bioinformatics with a concentration in Data Analytics.
+I am a full-time Healthcare Data Product Analyst and a part-time graduate student at Northeastern Unviersity pursuing a Master's degree in Bioinformatics with a concentration in Data Analytics.
 I have a Bachelor's in Computer Science with a concentration in AI from Northeastern University.
 This project is a way